What is Eyelid Surgery?

 Aside from making you look older, sagging skin obscures your sight especially the upper and outer parts of your field of vision.

-A Lower Blepharoplasty helps lessen under eye-bags and improve wrinkles and puffiness, in the lower eyelid
+A Lower Blepharoplasty lower eyelid surgery helps lessen under eye-bags and improve wrinkles and puffiness, in the lower eyelid

 - Youthful and refreshed appearance